betterscientificsoftware/bssw.io/Site/Categories/Topics/WhatIsContinuousIntegrationTesting.md

 What constitutes _reasonable_ frequency and granularity for CI testing?
 Teams are free to define what is _reasonable_ and this can vary among and even within teams for different categories of work.
 For some teams, frequency may be once at the end of each day and granularity may be _completed_ bug fixes.
-For high functioning CI, frequency may be many times per day and granularity may be each method/function/subroutine added or changed.
-Taken to its extreme, one can conceptualize of CI testing like _auto correct_ in a word processor where programmers would get immediate feedback regarding test status with each key-stroke.
 Even within a team, different categories of work may be handled with different frequency and granularity.
 For example, major enhancments requiring many person-weeks of development, may be use a frequency of a week and a granularity of whatever amount of work is completed in a week.
+For high functioning CI, frequency may be many times per day and granularity may be each method/function/subroutine added or changed.
+As a purely conceptual tool in understaind the aims of CI, one can imagine CI testing like _auto correct_ in a word processor where programmers would get immediate feedback regarding test status with each key-stroke.

 CI testing has a number of implications for **both** software and test development.
 First, it can demand a very high level of _automation_.